Devil-bit123/evalsisv2.io/README.md

 # EvalSis

-A simple but powerful evaluation system coded in PHP
+A simple but powerful evaluation system coded in PHP, for a school project

 ## Installation